Easy string baseline.

 from baseline import Baseline expected = Baseline(""" """) test_string = """THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG.""" assert test_string == expected

 Run fox.py and observe that the assert raises an exception since the strings are not equal.
-Because the comparison failed, the tool located the triple quoted baseline string in the source file and updated it with the miscompared value.
-When the interpretter exited, the tool saved the updated source file but changed the file name to fox.update.py:
+Because the comparison failed, the tool located the triple quoted baseline string in the source file and updated it with the mis-compared value.
+When the interpreter exited, the tool saved the updated source file but changed the file name to fox.py.update:

 from baseline import Baseline expected = Baseline(""" THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG. """) test_string = """THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG.""" assert test_string == expected

-After reviewing the change with your favorite file differencing tool, accept the change by either manually overwriting the original file or use the baseline command line tool to scan the directory for updated scripts and accept them:
+After reviewing the change with your favorite file differencing tool, accept the change by either manually overwriting the original file or use the baseline command line tool to scan the directory for updated scripts:

-$ python -m baseline * Found updates for: fox.py Hit [ENTER] to update, [Ctrl-C] to cancel fox.update.py -> fox.py
+$ python -m baseline * Found baseline updates for: fox.py Hit [ENTER] to accept, [Ctrl-C] to cancel

 Run fox.py again and observe the assert does not raise an exception nor is a copy of the source file update generated.
 If in the future the test value changes, the assert raises an exception and causes a new source file update to be generated.
 Simply repeat the review and acceptance step and you are back in business!